-• 31.2 percent of payroll employees ages 18-64 worked in lowwage jobs (paying \$12 or less per hour) in 2011.
-This represents a substantial increase from the 23.8 percent of workers employed in low-wage jobs in 2001.

-• With few exceptions, low-wage job holders are not teenagers working for disposable income.
-Fully 94 percent of low-wage job holders in 2011 were 20 years or older, and more than half (57.4 percent) were over the age of 30.

-• In 2001, fewer than 10 percent of low-wage job holders had a college degree.
-Today, more than 16 percent, or approximately 1 in 6, hold college degrees.

-• As job opportunities dwindle across the labor market, the low-wage workforce has become marginally more male and marginally whiter.
-The available evidence suggests that women and African-American workers displaced from lowwage jobs have exited the labor market altogether, rather than moving into higher-wage positions.

-• Increasingly, low-wage jobs play a crucial role in supporting households, rather than augmenting core income.
+- 31.2 percent of payroll employees ages 18-64 worked in low-wage jobs (paying \$12 or less per hour) in 2011.
+This represents a substantial increase from the 23.8 percent of workers employed in low-wage jobs in 2001. - With few exceptions, low-wage job holders are not teenagers working for disposable income.
+Fully 94 percent of low-wage job holders in 2011 were 20 years or older, and more than half (57.4 percent) were over the age of 30. - In 2001, fewer than 10 percent of low-wage job holders had a college degree.
+Today, more than 16 percent, or approximately 1 in 6, hold college degrees. - As job opportunities dwindle across the labor market, the low-wage workforce has become marginally more male and marginally whiter.
+The available evidence suggests that women and African-American workers displaced from low-wage jobs have exited the labor market altogether, rather than moving into higher-wage positions. - Increasingly, low-wage jobs play a crucial role in supporting households, rather than augmenting core income.
 More than half of the Chicago area's low-wage workers (56.7 percent) live in households that get all of their income from low-wage jobs.
-This represents a substantial increase from the 45.7 percent of households fully reliant on low-wage jobs in 2001.

-• \$12 per hour represents a modest and conservative measure of low-wage work.
+This represents a substantial increase from the 45.7 percent of households fully reliant on low-wage jobs in 2001. - \$12 per hour represents a modest and conservative measure of low-wage work.
 At this wage level, a full-time worker living by herself will barely be able to cover life's basic costs without public assistance.
 When a worker earning \$12 per hour is supporting family or other household members, public assistance programs will likely be indispensable to household subsistence.

+INTRODUCTION

 CHICAGO'S BUSINESSES AND REAL ESTATE MARKET CONTINUE to recover from the disastrous effects of the 2007-2009 recession, but the recovery has not improved the situation of low-wage workers.
 In fact, the low-wage workforce is growing.
 In 2011, nearly one-third (31.2%) of the employed Chicagoland population ages 18-64 worked in jobs paying too little to support an individual, much less a family, without public assistance or charity.
 This marks a substantial increase from the one-quarter of the population employed at those low wage levels ten years ago.
-The fact that a larger portion of the population worked for low wages in the second year of an economic recovery than in the recession year of 2001 underscores the magnitude of the problem.
-Boom or bust, low-wage work constitutes a growing part of Chicago's economic landscape.
+The fact that a larger portion of the of the employed Chicagoland population ages 18-64 worked in a job paying too vidual, much less a family, without public assistance or charity.